-The MDI Biological Laboratory has issued a call for applications from artists for the fourth annual Art Meets Science exhibit at its Salisbury Cove campus this coming summer.
-The 2015 exhibit, “Is It Art or Is It Science?” will focus on works that were created to be either artistic or scientific, or both, and which reflect the research interests of the Laboratory’s scientists.
+The MDI Biological Laboratory’s fourth annual 2015 Art Meets Science exhibit will take place at its Salisbury Cove campus this coming summer.
+“Is It Art or Is It Science?” will focus on works that were created to be either artistic or scientific, or both, and which reflect the research interests of the Institution’s scientists.

 “Both artists and scientists use creativity and the discovery process to create images of the world,” says Bonnie Gilfillan, who directs the Art Meets Science program.
 “You can’t always tell whether something was produced for scientific or artistic purposes.
 We’re interested in works that blur the boundaries between these disciplines.”